QAConv: Question Answering on Informative Conversations: Conclusion

 \section{Conclusion}

 {\dataset} is a new dataset that conducts QA on informative conversations such as emails, panels, and channels.
-It has {\questionNumber} questions including span-based, free-form, and unanswerable questions.
 We show the unique challenges of our tasks in both chunk mode with oracle partial conversations and full mode with a retrieval stage.
-We find that state-of-the-art QA models have limited zero-shot performance and tend to predict our answerable QA pairs as unanswerable, and they can be improved significantly after finetuning. {\dataset} is a new testbed for QA on conversation tasks and conversations as a knowledge source research.
+We find that state-of-the-art QA models have limited dialogue understanding and tend to predict our answerable QA pairs as unanswerable.
+We provide a new testbed for QA on conversation tasks to facilitate future research.